It's silly to get back with a dizzy head (4)

 'with' means one lot of letters go next to another.

-The initial letter of 'dizzy' is 'd'.
+The first letter of 'dizzy' is 'd'.

-'aft' put after 'd' is 'DAFT'.
+'aft' after 'd' is 'DAFT'.

-'to get' acts as a link.
+'to get' is the link.

 (Other definitions for daft that I've seen before include "Informally silly or foolish" , "'Silly, foolish (4)'" , "Bats!" , "'---- as a brush': dotty" , "Informally silly or crazy" .)